PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 func stopLoading()
 >

-The core section is `startLoading`, at this step we will check if we have anything stubbed beforehand and return them as responses.
-That is, we intercept the request here.
-We implement the four requirements like the following:
+In the `startLoading` section lies the crux of our implementation.
+Here, we'll ascertain if any stubbed data exists and, if so, return them as responses, essentially intercepting the request.
+The four methods are implemented as follows:

 ```swift
 private class URLProtocolStub: URLProtocol {